fhem/fhem-docker/README.md

     docker run -d --name fhem -p 8083:8083 -v /some/host/directory:/opt/fhem fhem/fhem

+You will find more general information about using volumes from the Docker documentation for [Use volumes](https://docs.docker.com/storage/volumes/) and [Bind mounts](https://docs.docker.com/storage/bind-mounts/).
 After starting your container, you may now start your favorite browser to open one of FHEM's web interface variants:

 	http://xxx.xxx.xxx.xxx:8083/

-You may want to have a look to the [FHEM documentation sources](https://fhem.de/#Documentation) for further information.
+You may want to have a look to the [FHEM documentation sources](https://fhem.de/#Documentation) for further information about how to use and configure FHEM.

 ### Image flavors